prashantpq/zeru-challenge-2/README.md

 ## 📂 Output

-After execution, a new file is saved: wallet_features.csv
+After execution, a new file is saved: wallet_features.csv to output

 ---